Sea Lion Pupping Season in November: The End of a Beautiful Period

 A Colony Of Sea Lions Spotted During The Pupping Season.

 Galapagos sea lion pupping season is but one fascinating feature of the whole Enchanted Isles experience.
 In fact, there’s a whole bunch of BIG15 iconic species that guests are able to experience alongside this natural phenomenon that is Galapagos sea lion pupping season!
-Book your trip today on any one of our Galapagos itineraries to experience the wonderful, living treasures that the islands are home too!
+Book your trip today on any one of our Galapagos tours to experience the wonderful, living treasures that the islands are home too!

 Published:November 6, 2017